 To help you identify emotional abuse, here are five different forms of psychological abuse.

 Narcissists can be both male and female.
-Gaslighting is gaining popularity as a term to use when talking about emotional abuse because gaslighting is one of the most deadly forms of psychological abuse!
+Gaslighting is gaining popularity as a term to use when talking about emotional abuse because gaslighting is one of the deadliest forms of psychological abuse!

 That’s what makes gaslighting so deadly… It ruins your confidence and damages your emotional stability.